T - result typeQ - concrete subtypepublic abstract class AbstractJPAQuery<T,Q extends AbstractJPAQuery<T,Q>> extends JPAQueryBase<T,Q>

 integration for QueryDSL.
 Among other advanced query features, Blaze-Persistence makes it possible to select

-properly and always executes a proper count query.fetch().size()
+fetchCount properly and always executes a proper count query.fetch().size().public javax.persistence.Query createQuery()

 public com.mysema.commons.lang.CloseableIterator<T> iterate()

-requires a count query to be computed.
-In querydsl-sql
+fetchResults requires a count query to be computed.
+In querydsl-sql, this is done

-by wrapping the query in a subquery, like so: SELECT COUNT(*) FROM (<original query>)
+by wrapping the query in a subquery, like so: SELECT COUNT(*) FROM (<original query>).
+Unfortunately,

 JPQL - the query language of JPA - does not allow queries to project from subqueries.
 As a result there isn't a